ummetarin/ummetarin/README.md

 <div>
   <section id="about">
             <h2 height="50">About Me</h2>
-            <p>Hello, I'm a passionate developer based in Your City, Country.
+            <p class="color-blue">Hello, I'm a passionate developer based in Your City, Country.
 Currently working as a Your Current Job Title.
                 My expertise includes Python, JavaScript, and Java.
 In my free time, I enjoy working on open-source projects, exploring machine learning, and building web applications.</p>
         </section>